Skip to main content

 Transplant recipients (age 6 months and up) may have also received additional doses of COVID-19 vaccine starting approximately six months after their primary vaccine series.

-An additional vaccine dose starting in the spring of 2024 is expected to increase protection against SARS-CoV-2 infection and COVID-19 symptomatic and severe disease that has waned since the last COVID-19 vaccination or SARS-CoV-2 infection.
-It is highly recommended to get an additional COVID-19 vaccine dose this spring 2024.
+The updated vaccine will increase protection against SARS-CoV-2 infection and COVID-19 symptomatic and severe disease compared to older vaccines.
+It is highly recommended to get an additional COVID-19 vaccine dose this fall 2024.

 Register with www.getvaccinated.gov.bc.ca or the BC Vaccine Line (call 1-833-838-2323) to be notified when to book each vaccine dose.

 Transplant recipients are among the patient groups who have priority access to COVID-19 treatments in B.C.
 The medications should be started within five to seven days of experiencing signs and symptoms of infection.
-You will also need a positive COVID-19 test to be eligible.
+You will need a positive COVID-19 test to be eligible.

 • If you develop cold or flu-like symptoms, you should get tested for COVID-19 as soon as possible (rapid antigen or PCR).